 Some book-to-movie adaptions work so well that you’ll flutter towards the source material.
 Others are not as fortunate but, if the story is good, some will pick up the book to see what it’s all about.
 For me, Cloud Atlas, the movie, was neither.

-I watched it back in 2012, knowing it was based on a book, and found the narrative so all over the place, while trying too hard to be deep and metaphysical, that I promptly assumed David Mitchell to be one of those pretentious authors who go on big stylistic exploits just to set themselves apart from the other peasants.
-After the 10 hours that the movie’s duration felt like, the last thing I wanted was to waste more time with the novel.
+I watched it back in 2012, knowing it was based on a novel, and found the narrative so all over the place, while trying too hard to be deep and metaphysical, that I promptly assumed David Mitchell to be one of those pretentious authors who go on big stylistic exploits just to set themselves apart from the other peasants.
+After the 10 hours that the movie’s duration felt like, the last thing I wanted was to waste more time on the novel.

-But life has a way of guiding us towards the books and writers that will best fit our spirit and, enters serendipity, by last Halloween, I was curling up with Slade House and having a blast, which lead to binge-watching interviews, which lead to me ordering David Mitchell’s complete published works.
+But life has a way of guiding us towards the books and writers that will best fit our spirit and, enters serendipity, by last Halloween, I was curling up with Slade House and having a blast, which lead to binge-watching interviews, which lead to me ordering Mitchell’s complete published works.